jgdev/clean-architecture-frontend/README.md

 #### Commands

-- `pnpm dev`: Starts the website in development mode, you can expose the server to the internet using the parameter `--host`
+- `npm run dev`: Starts the website in development mode, you can expose the server to the internet using the parameter `--host`
-- `pnpm build`: Create a production ready build.
+- `npm run build`: Create a production ready build.
-- `pnpm test`: Run test coverage
+- `npm run test`: Run test coverage